googleapis/gapic-generator-ruby/shared/output/cloud/noservice/README.md

 # Google Garbage Noservice

-google-garbage-noservice is the official library for the Google Garbage Noservice API.
+google-garbage-noservice is the official client library for the Google Garbage Noservice API.

 API Client library for the Google Garbage Noservice API